Benchmark

 results/classifications.tsv

-for the classifications of the whole genomesresults/read_classifications.tsv
+for the classifications of the assembliesresults/read_classifications.tsv

 for the classifications of the simulated readsresults/confusion_matrix.png